Special Dinner in Honor of the Duke d’Aumale at the Palais-Royal

 September 12, 2017

-On Tuesday, September 12, 2017, the Friends of the Domaine de Chantilly (FODC) welcomed 230 guests to the Château de Chantilly for its first gala event.
+The Friends of the Domaine de Chantilly welcomed 230 guests to the Château de Chantilly for its first gala event.
 This historic estate, located just north of Paris, had been the residence of the Princes de Condé, cousins to the French royal family, and the venue for their legendary lifestyle throughout the 17th and 18th centuries.
 For one unforgettable evening, Chantilly was once again the setting for exquisite festivities.

 Lecture by Pierre Rosenberg in New York